 - Family history of OSA

 - Narrow airway or small lower jaw

 The first step is to complete a sleep study with your regular physician to determine if you have sleep apnea, what type of sleep apnea you have and the degree of severity.
 For patients with severe sleep apnea or who suffer from related health issues, the CPAP is considered the gold standard of treatment.

 If it is determined that you have mild to moderate sleep apnea, or if you have seen significant improvement in symptoms with CPAP use, you can improve health and symptoms with oral appliance therapy.
-Dr. Kanning can work with you to fabricate a custom sleep appliance that offers several benefits as an alternative to the CPAP:
+A custom-made sleep appliance works by opening up the airway to allow for proper airflow and to reposition the tongue and jaw to maintain an open airflow.
+Dr. Kanning can work with you to fabricate a sleep appliance that offers several benefits as an alternative to the CPAP:

 - More discreet, comfortable

 - Allows the patient to speak and consume fluids while in place